-- Tardy 1: Verbal Warning - Tardy 2: Detention - Tardy 3: One Absence in the class (3 unexcused tardies equal 1 absence) - Tardy 4 & 5: One-day out of school suspension
+- Tardy 1: Recorded but not addressed - · Tardy 2: Recorded but not addressed - Tardy 3: One Absence in the class (3 unexcused tardies equal 1 absence) - Tardy 4 & 5: One-day out of school suspension

 \For seniors, their 4th unexcused tardy will result in a loss of senior privileges for the remainder of the quarter.
 Their 5th will result in the loss of privileges for the semester.